Posts Tagged ‘McLaren M10B Chev’

 Victory lap, Sports Sedan race at Oran Park May 1972.
 Alan Hamilton #9, Jim MkKeown in 911’s, Pat Peck in a Holden Torana GTR XU1 and Bill Brown #7 in another 911. (lyntonh)

-Alan also raced a Porsche 911S sports sedan during this period but the 906 racing days were over.
-The car was rebuilt as Coupe in the 1980’s by the Porsche workshop in Melbourne.
-It appeared occasionally, notably at a couple of Adelaide Grand Prix historic demonstrations, the car finally sold by Hamilton in the 1990 via auction to a Japanese owner.
+Alan also raced a Porsche 911S sports sedan during this period, but the 906 racing days were over.
+The car was rebuilt as a Coupe in the 1980s by the Porsche workshop in Melbourne.
+It appeared occasionally, notably at a couple of Adelaide Grand Prix historic demonstrations.
+The car was finally sold by Hamilton in 1990 via auction to a Japanese owner.

 Hamilton raced on in a variety of cars and became a very generous team owner after his own front line racing days ceased post accident, he is still active in the historic scene and lives on a property at Red Hill on Melbourne, Victoria’s Mornington Peninsula.